Pornography addiction: Diagnosis

-Hunt (2021) stated that porn is part of culture, and therefore hard to tell what produces harm.
+Hunt (2021) stated that porn is part of culture, and therefore, it is difficult to tell what produces harm.

-A 2024 review supports a diagnosis of pornography addiction as a public health crisis, but it is based upon a page published by the American Psychiatric Association, which in its turn is based upon an MDPI paper, rather than upon the statistical processing of empirical data by the reviewers.
+A 2024 review supports a diagnosis of pornography addiction as a public health crisis.
+It is based upon a page published by the American Psychiatric Association, which in its turn is based upon an MDPI paper, rather than upon the statistical processing of empirical data by the reviewers.

-A 2025 systematic review about pornography use by adolescents says that further research is needed.
-That is, the existing evidence is of limited use for psychiatry (rather inconclusive for a diagnosis).
-The review described the evidence as heterogeneous and limited.
+A 2025 systematic review of longitudinal studies on adolescent pornography use found heterogeneous results, with some studies indicating significant associations between pornography use and various outcomes (including sexual behaviors, sexual aggression, and life satisfaction), while other results were inconsistent.
+The review concluded that methodological differences in how pornography use and problematic pornography use (PPU) are defined and measured undermine its clinical relevance.
+That is, the existing evidence is of limited use in psychiatry (rather, it is inconclusive for an official diagnosis).

 A 2025 public policy research, including about teenagers using pornographic media, says "The evidence to substantiate these assertions remains preliminary" (causality cannot be shown).
 That is, the existing evidence does not support public policy stances about how teenagers use media.
 However, the review did not concentrate upon pornography use, and just mentioned it passingly.

 Diagnostic status

 Pornography addiction is a controversial concept, since it appears to be "largely morally, ideologically, and politically motivated."
-Although it is a "nice theory", empirical support for it is largely missing, and the "industry of porn/sex addiction is based on conservative moral values around sexuality that intrude into clinical practice".
-Julie Sale stated "No-one refutes that clients access therapy for help with sexual behaviours that they feel they have no control over.
+Empirical support for it is largely missing and the "industry of porn/sex addiction is based on conservative moral values around sexuality that intrude into clinical practice".
+Julie Sale stated, "No one refutes that clients access therapy for help with sexual behaviours that they feel they have no control over.
 The issue is how these client experiences are conceptualised and how the clinical formulation informs treatment."

 The status of pornography addiction as an addictive disorder, rather than simply a compulsivity, has been hotly contested.
 Furthermore, research suggests that the use of a pornography addiction label may indicate a socially (as opposed to clinically) driven nosology.